hang-on/Versus/README.md

     attribute table, the name table.

 ##Hub_GameState
 The overall state of the game is controlled by the 1 byte variable Hub_GameState.
 This variable is altered by the Hub object, and it is read by each of the game objects during the main loop.
 A game object has a script for each game state.
 This way each object adjusts its behavior depending on the game state.

+The numbering is not chronological.
+Instead the numbers reflect where in the development process the corresponding states where implemented.

 | Value | Comment                                                              |
 | :---: | :------------------------------------------------------------------- |